10221, 10229, 10309 and 10311 Lake Shore Boulevard "Haysmar"

-Kaufman Hays, the most influential Jewish Clevelander of his day, built an estate of four stucco houses designed by Meade and Hamilton.
-He built the compound for his three married daughters and a granddaughter.
-The houses and grounds were not fully completed until 1913.
-The four stucco homes were surrounded by a low wall.
+Kaufman Hays, the most influential Jewish Clevelander of his day, commissioned the architectural firm of Meade & Hamilton to design an estate of four homes for his three married daughters and a granddaughter.

-The name “Haysmar” was derived from the surnames of Hays and Martin Marks who lived at 10229 Lake Shore Boulevard.
+The Haysmar houses and grounds were fully completed in 1913.
+The name “Haysmar” was derived from the surnames of Hays and Martin Marks, who lived at 10229 Lake Shore Boulevard.

 Kaufman Hays’ daughter, Henrietta (Nettie) Richmond, acquired 10221 Lake Shore Boulevard, the westernmost home in the complex on January 11, 1912.
 She was a young widow and lived there with her son George Richman who ultimately became president of the Richman Brothers Company.